QualiSystemsLab/Jira-Integration/README.md

 `Unquarantine` moves the resource or blueprint from the `Support` domain to the specified domains.

-A third-party tool is expected to reserve this blueprint and execute `Unquarantine` using the sandbox API.
+A third-party tool such as Jira is expected to reserve this blueprint and execute `Unquarantine` using the sandbox API.

+Note that `Unquarantine` actually unquarantines the resource in CloudShell, and is platform-independent.

 ### Quali plugin for Jira